TykTechnologies/custom-go-plugin/README.md

 # Bring up the Tyk stack.
 make
 ```
-Visit [localhost:3000](localhost:3000) to bootstrap the dashboard with your information.
+Visit [http://localhost:3000](http://localhost:3000) to bootstrap the dashboard with your information.
 Write your code, for example see `go/src/CustomGoPlugin.go`.
 This example simply injects a header at the "Custom pre-middlewares" stage of the [API request lifecyle](https://tyk.io/docs/concepts/middleware-execution-order/).
 ```shell
 # Compile your plugin
 make build
 ```
 This step builds a `.so` file and saves it within the `tyk/middleware/` directory.
 This `.so` file gets copied into the gateway filesystem under `/opt/tyk-gateway/middleware/`.
-You can then leverage this plugin in an API definition by ensuring your custom_middleware key has the following value:
+You can then leverage this plugin in a Tyk API definition by ensuring your custom_middleware key has the following value:
 ```json
     "custom_middleware": {
       "pre": [